API Reference

 Find input files matching the given pattern for a specific date.

-Resolves YYYY, MM, DD, and DOY placeholders in both pattern and folder, then globs for matching files.
+Resolves YYYY, YY, MM, DD, and DOY placeholders in both pattern and folder, then globs for matching files.
 Returns only non-empty files.

 source